NAVC Colin F. Burrows International Scholar Program

 - The Americas

-- An additional candidate is also selected from Africa (Ghana, Kenya, Namibia, Nigeria, Tanzania, Uganda or Zambia) and is nominated by the Board of the WSAV Foundation’s African Small Companion Animal Network (AFSCAN) for the Professor Michael J. Day AFSCAN Scholarship
+- An additional candidate is also selected from Africa (Ghana, Kenya, Namibia, Nigeria, Tanzania, Uganda or Zambia) and is nominated by the Board of the ProSalus Foundation 's(formerly the WSAVA Foundation’s) African Small Companion Animal Network (AFSCAN) for the Professor Michael J. Day AFSCAN Scholarship

-The WSAV Foundation solicits candidates through its 116 Assembly member association representatives with preference being given to applicants from the WSAVA’s Tier 1 and Tier 2 associations.
+The ProSalus Foundation (formerly the WSAVA Foundation) solicits candidates through its 116 Assembly member association representatives with preference being given to applicants from the WSAVA’s Tier 1 and Tier 2 associations.
 Nominations beyond these processes are acceptable if the candidate meets the scholarship criteria.

 WSAVA Assembly member association representatives are invited to nominate one (1) candidate from their country’s association.
 Preference will be given to applicants who are active members of their association, and have the potential to develop and support continuing veterinary education in their region.